 The Federal Trade Commission requires furnaces and boilers to display their AFUE ratings so consumers can make informed purchases.

 You can find out your heating system’s AFUE rating by reading the EnergyGuide label, the yellow tag you find on most appliances.

 If you can’t locate the EnergyGuide label, try checking your owner’s manual or the retailer or manufacturer’s website.

 Unfortunately, your furnace, boiler, or water heater is almost always less efficient than the manufacturer’s printed AFUE rating since heating equipment gets less efficient over time.

 The actual AFUE rating needs to be measured in the home by a professional HVAC technician.
 They would divide the measured heat output (in Btu) by the amount of fuel input (usually in Btu).

 An even simpler way of approaching AFUE is by looking at the money.
 Say, for example, you have the 80% AFUE gas furnace mentioned above – for every dollar you spend on natural gas, only 80 cents actually go toward heating your home’s air while the rest escapes as exhaust.

 In contrast, a 95% AFUE furnace uses 95 cents of every dollar to heat your home, which means less fuel used and more money in your pocket.

 Taking this a step further, you can see how the savings of a higher rated AFUE furnace can really add up throughout the year.
-Use this savings calculator (Excel file) from ENERGY STAR to see if a new, higher efficiency furnace make sense for your home.
+Use this savings calculator to see if a new, higher efficiency furnace make sense for your home.

 AFUE is an important factor in your decision to purchase a new furnace, but as with most large purchases, there are many things to consider as well.